 How Much Does Tovnet Cost & Where Can You Buy?

 The Tovnet wireless LED camera is currently only for sale on Amazon at a price of $130, with free shipping.
 The micro SD card is not included.

 It appears the camera was previously available on the Indiegogo Marketplace for $109, although it was listed as ‘out of stock’ at the time of our research.

-Important note: While we didn’t test any devices firsthand, comparing the pictures in each listing, it appears that the Tovnet security camera light sold through Kickstarter and Indiegogo (see image below, left) features a meaningfully different design than the one sold through Amazon (center).
+Comparing the pictures in each listing, it appears that the Tovnet security camera light sold through Kickstarter and Indiegogo (see image below, left) features a meaningfully different design than the one sold through Amazon (center).

 Primarily, it seems the manufacturer replaced its pivoting arm with a flexible socket extension (right).